Geigerkind/training_presentations/rust/oop_in_rust/README.md

 1. Model an `AnimalPictureBook`
     1. Name
     2. Pages for different animals
-2. The selling point of this book is that it contains audio a speaker which is supposed to play the animals sounds.
+2. The selling point of this book is that it contains an audio speaker which is supposed to play the animal's sounds.
 So each animal should implement the `AnimalSound` trait, which provides the function `play_sound`.